NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

    ollama run codellama "$(cat calculator.py) from the above code, write a unit test for the functions add and subtract. do not explain the code. only provide the unit test script.
 Add inline comments in your tests to clarify the purpose of each test.
 These comments should include details on the function being tested, the test type (e.g., bug fix, change request, requirements validation, anomaly reports), and any relevant context."
    ```

    - The given bash script above utilizes the ollama command to execute the codellama tool, passing it the content of the file dswx_s1_validator.py as an argument within double quotes.
 This content is retrieved using the cat command.
-The purpose of this script is to run the llama2 tool on the code provided in dswx_s1_validator.py and generate a unit test specifically for the get_burst_id function within that code.
+The purpose of this script is to run the codellama tool on the code provided in dswx_s1_validator.py and generate a unit test specifically for the get_burst_id function within that code.

    - Output looks like this:
    ```python